rodrigosetti/biotopia/README.md

 ## Main concepts

 Creatures, in this simulator, are simple beings with a multi-cellular structure.
-The very arrangement of its cells determines both its movement throughout the world, as well as it's capacity of eating and reproduce.
+The very arrangement of its cells determines both its movement throughout the world, as well as its capacity of eating and reproduce.

 To live, each creature looses energy, therefore, they must eat to keep up energy amount bigger than zero.
 If it ever reaches zero, the creature dies and